toolmantim/toadhopper/Readme.md

 A base library for [Hoptoad](http://www.hoptoadapp.com/) error reporting.

-Toadhopper can be used to report plain old Ruby exceptions or to build a library specific gem, such as the yet-to-be-built toadhopper-sinatra and toadhopper-rack gems (they're next on my list).
+Toadhopper can be used to report plain old Ruby exceptions or to build a library specific gem.

 ## Example